-112 Erik van Hooydonk, "The Obligation to Offer a Place of Refuge to a Ship In Distress" CMI Yearbook 2003Part II (Comite Maritime International, 2003) 403, 438.
+33 Erik van Hooydonk, "The Obligation to Offer a Place of Refuge to a Ship In Distress" CMI Yearbook 2003Part II (Comite Maritime International, 2003) 403, 438.

-113 The ultimate costs are estimated to exceed 2 billion Euros which are in excess of the limitation amounts under the limitation conventions.
-As at 9 September 2009, the claims made to the IOPC Fund amounted to over 1.5 billion euros .The combined CLC and Fund limits amounted to 171,520,703 euros < www.iopcfund-docs.org/ds/pdf/ IOPC-OCT09-3-5pdf>.
+34 The ultimate costs are estimated to exceed 2 billion Euros which are in excess of the limitation amounts under the limitation conventions.
+As at 9 September 2009, the claims made to the IOPC Fund amounted to over 1.5 billion euros.
+The combined CLC and Fund limits amounted to 171,520,703 euros < www.iopcfund-docs.org/ds/pdf/ IOPC-OCT09-3-5pdf>

-114 MSC, 77th Session, Places of Refuge - Submitted by the International Union of Marine Insurance (IUMI) MSC 77/8/2 dated 14 February 2003, paragraph 12.
+35 MSC, 77th Session, Places of Refuge - Submitted by the International Union of Marine Insurance (IUMI) MSC 77/8/2 dated 14 February 2003, paragraph 12.
+Ibid.

-The International Union of Marine Insurers (IUMI) in its submission to MSC during the negotiations commented that such guarantees would not be provided by the London market.115 Subsequently the International Group of P and I Clubs did provide a draft Standard Letter of Guarantee as part of the ongoing work of the Legal Committee into liability and compensation, but this too is limited to a specified amount.116 Unless the issue of unlimited guarantees is dealt with within the overall question of liability and compensation, the risk is that coastal States will refuse access to ships in need of assistance until an unlimited guarantee is given.117 As this currently is not available in the insurance markets, this may impact on the effectiveness of the IMO Guidelines as a tool for dealing with the problem.
+Subsequently the International Group of P and I Clubs did provide a draft Standard Letter of Guarantee as part of the ongoing work of the Legal Committee into liability and compensation, but this too is limited to a specified amount.37 Unless the issue of unlimited guarantees is dealt with within the overall question of liability and compensation, the risk is that coastal States will refuse access to ships in need of assistance until an unlimited guarantee is given.38 As this currently is not available in the insurance markets, this may impact on the effectiveness of the IMO Guidelines as a tool for dealing with the problem.

 The final point on the decision making process under the IMO Guidelines is who makes the actual decisions to grant or refuse access.
 The IMO Guidelines make no reference to this point stating only that it is for the coastal State to make the decision.
 The IMO Guidelines concede that such decisions can be political decisions.
 Since there is no obligation for a coastal State to grant access there is a risk that the decision could ultimately be based on factors other than those in the IMO Guidelines and a ship could still be refused access even if it satisfied all the risk factors.
 To address this risk, some coastal States have established a body independent of Government with the mandate to make decisions on access to places of refuge.
 In the United Kingdom, the Secretary of State's Representative (SOSREP) has been established to perform this role and in Australia the Maritime Emergency Response Commander (MERCOM) plays a similar role.
-In the European Union, in the final form of the Erika III package there is a requirement that the SOSREP system be replicated within every Member State of the European Union.118
+In the European Union, in the final form of the Erika III package there is a requirement that the SOSREP system be replicated within every Member State of the European Union.39